rolling-scopes-school/tasks/devops/modules/3_ci-configuration/task_5.md

    - The application is deployed using the Helm chart.
    - The application is accessible from the web browser.

-4. **Additional Tasks (10 points)**
+4. **Additional Tasks (10 points)💫**
    - **Documentation (10 points)**
-     - The application setup and deployment process are documented in a README file.
+     - The application setup and deployment processes are documented in a README file.

 ## References